In partnership with the NARBHA Institute, the

 in the American Southwest.

 The Southwest One Health Collaborative brings together clinical, public health, veterinary, wildlife, and environmental health experts to address the critical health issues of our time.

-To address critical health issues—affecting people, animals, and the environment—through the development and application of collaborative, next-generation science and technologies.
+To address critical One Health issues through the development and application of collaborative scientific research and technologies.